-“Dark circles around the eyes are the most common tell-tale sign of a poor night’s sleep,” says Dr Natalie Blakely, aesthetic doctor and owner of the Light Touch Clinic is Weybridge, Surrey.
+“Dark circles around the eyes are the most common tell-tale sign of a poor night’s sleep,” says Natalie Blakely, aesthetic doctor and owner of the Light Touch Clinic is Weybridge, Surrey.
 These are caused by an increase in cortisol often referred to as the stress hormone, which the body produces lots of when it’s tired.

 Cortisol causes blood vessels to swell to accommodate an increased volume of blood.
 This happens to the blood vessels under the eyes too.
 “Cortisol activates our ‘fight or flight; response to make the body more alert when sleep deprived,” explains Blakely.
-“It can also elevate oil production leasing to breakouts.”
+“It can also elevate oil production leading to breakouts.”